davidrtlake/uq-calendar/README.md

   - [ ] Uses fieldset as filter.
   - [ ] Informs if there are results that are hidden.
   - [ ] Search all years checkbox.
+  - [ ] Make weeks scroll refs, make Map of events to week (Maybe not needed, just use date).
 - [ ] Choose to display by month or teaching week.
+- [ ] Adapt design for mobile screens.
+- [ ] Add export events option.

 ### Small